 The saga of the missing airplane continues as the Federal Bureau of Investigations (FBI) and Interpol work with Malaysian and Chinese investigators to find out exactly what happened.

-If you or a loved one has been injured or wrongfully killed in an aviation accident, contact a Phoenix injury lawyer from Phillips Law Group by calling or texting 1-800-706-3000 to determine what your legal rights are.
+If you or a loved one has been injured or wrongfully killed in an aviation accident, contact a Phoenix injury lawyer from Phillips Law Group by calling 1-800-706-3000 to determine what your legal rights are.

 The longtime girlfriend of a Texas man who was aboard the missing Malaysia Airlines plane has spoken out about the anguish she has suffered amid the desperate, three-day hunt for the doomed jetliners' remains.